-For a company with a subsidiary branch in Sweden, the branch is responsible for documenting the applicable terms of employment in the offer of employment, as well as providing further information to the Swedish Migration Agency where necessary.
+For a company with a subsidiary branch in Sweden, the branch is responsible for documenting the applicable terms of employment, as well as providing further information to the Swedish Migration Agency where necessary.

-Send the offer of employment to the relevant trade union
+Send the information about the employment to the relevant trade union

-Once you have completed the job offer in the e-service, select the trade union that is relevant to the work that the employee will perform.
-You submit the offer for a statement via the e-service.
-The trade union reviews the job offer and sends its statement to you via the e-service.
+Once you have provided information about the employment in the e-service, select the trade union that is relevant to the work that the employee will perform.
+You submit the information for a statement via the e-service.
+The trade union reviews the terms of employment and sends its statement to you via the e-service.

-Once you have made a job offer via the e-service, an e-mail with a link will be sent to the person you wish to hire.
+Once you have provided information about the employment via the e-service, an email with a link will be sent to the person you wish to hire.
 The employee then submits an application for a work permit via the link.

 As an employer, you can track the case by logging in to the e-service.

-If you do not use the e-service, send the job offer and the union statement form to the trade union organisation that is relevant to the work that the employee is to perform.
+If you do not use the e-service, send the form Information about the employment and the union statement form to the trade union organisation that is relevant to the work that the employee is to perform.
 They will then send their statement back to you.